chris-mcginnis-ucsf/MULTI-seq/README.md

+~~ Announcement (11/24/21) ~~
+I'm now a postdoc at Stanford and my UCSF email will be decommissioned soon.
+I also only check my github repos about once per month, so please reach out directly at cmcginni@stanford[dot]edu if you run into any issues.

 # deMULTIplex (code written by Chris McGinnis)
 deMULTIplex is an R package containing the companion software for our method for single-cell RNA sequencing sample Multiplexing Using Lipid-Tagged Indices: MULTI-seq (for more information, check out our Nature Methods manuscript: https://www.ncbi.nlm.nih.gov/pubmed/31209384)